syseleven/heat-examples/example-setup/README.md

-## Distributed Setup with loadbalancer, database server and a dynamic number of application servers.
+# Distributed Setup with loadbalancer, database server and a dynamic number of application servers.

+## Overview

- with this example we demonstrate a cluster setup with the following features:
+ With this example we demonstrate a cluster setup with the following features:

 - a loadbalancer
 - a server group with dynamic numbers of servers